 The lameness of T3 and Salvation made it easy to ignore Genisys when it came to theaters, but I noticed that people were talking about it.
 There are plenty of lame movies with zero buzz, but something about Genisys grabbed the imagination of Terminator fans who saw it.
 Most of the buzz was bad:

 - "They've thrown away the whole Terminator canon";

 - "You won't like what they've done to your Terminator".

 So the last two-thirds was mostly battle-escape, battle-escape, battle-escape, but with little innovation on the battles Cameron invented with much more flair 25 and 30 years ago.

 This movie brings back many of the characters from the franchise, and they've all been recast except for Arnold (Jason Clarke is the sixth actor to play John Connor!):

 - Emilia Clarke was excellent as Sarah Connor.
-She actually looks a bit like Linda Hamilton in 1984!
+She actually looks a bit like Linda Hamilton too.

 - I first saw Jai Courtney (Kyle Reese) as a cold-blooded assassin in Jack Reacher, and it's impossible for me to see him as a good guy.